-In today article I will show you how to address save the dates.
-Let’s jump right in!
+In today’s article I will show you all about how to address your save the dates.

 My Save-the-Date Story

-After getting engaged and having a few months to acquaint myself with the steps of planning a wedding (I had a 16 month engagement period), I was able to learn a lot.
+After getting engaged and having a few months to get acquainted with the steps of planning a wedding, I was able to learn a lot.

-I ordered our save the date cards through the online invitation company Minted and selected a style called Rustic Charm.
+I ordered save the date cards through the online invitation company Minted and selected a style called Rustic Charm.
 Unfortunately, this particular design has been discontinued and is no longer available.
-Although these save the dates are called rustic charm, I think the lace edging will complement our vintage theme and help set the tone for the wedding.
+Although these save the dates are called Rustic Charm, I think the lace edging matched our vintage theme and perfectly set the tone for my wedding.

-After unpacking, lining, and stuffing invitations into the envelope, I arrive at the point of addressing each one.
+After unpacking, lining, and stuffing invitations into the envelope, I arrived at the point of addressing each one.
 This is when a little bribe for your bridal party crew is in order.
 Give them (decent) wine and tell them you have a project for them to complete!

 How to Address Save the Dates